Paul Rübig: Key policy objectives

-Commitment for small and medium-sized enterprises
+Small and medium-sized enterprises

-Rübig strongly advocated in the European Parliament the interests of about 20.8 million small and medium sized enterprises (SME) in Europe.
-They create 85 percent of all new jobs, employ two thirds of all employees and mainly contribute to innovation and growth.
-Overcoming the global economic crisis, requires in his view a reduction of costs for SME, in particular for startup companies, significantly less red-tape, innovative SME tax regimes and more focus on independent and entrepreneurial thinking in school education.
+Rübig advocated in the European Parliament the interests of about 20.8 million small and medium sized enterprises (SME) in Europe.
+In Rübig's view overcoming the global economic crisis requires a reduction of costs for SME, in particular for startup companies, significantly less red-tape, innovative SME tax regimes and more focus on independent and entrepreneurial thinking in school education.

-In order to better promote his political ideas in the public debate, Rübig founded in May 2012 together with the Danish MEP Bendt Bendtsen and the Bulgarian MEP Nadezhda Neynsky the business organization of the European People's Party, SME Europe.
+In order to promote his political ideas in the public debate, Rübig founded in May 2012 together with the Danish MEP Bendt Bendtsen and the Bulgarian MEP Nadezhda Neynsky the business organization of the European People's Party, SME Europe.
 In February 2013, the General Assembly decided to choose Rübig as the Honorary President of the organization.
 Since 2003, he is also the President of SME Global.
 Furthermore, between 1999 and 2000 he was elected President of the SME Circle of the EPP Parliamentary Group, from 2000 to 2001 Co-President of the SME Union and from 2001 to 2003 he held this same position alone as its President.

 Reduction of roaming charges

-As responsible rapporteur in the industry committee and one of the most active supporters of the citizens initiative Europeans for Fair Roaming it was Rübig, as the key actor, who enforced the roaming rules at European level.
-Against massive opposition of the telecom industry, following his initiative, the costs for cross-border mobile calls, text messaging and mobile data transfers were gradually reduced.
-From 1 July 2013 on, mobile communication providers are only allowed to charge consumers following maximum prices: 24 cents (active calls), 7 cents (passive calls), 8 cents (text messages) and 45 cents (1 MB data packet).
-These ceilings will be again reduced before the summer 2014.
-Regardless of a further reduction of these ceilings in summer 2014, Rübig pushes now for a general abolition of roaming charges before the elections to the European Parliament in May 2014.
+As responsible rapporteur in the industry committee and an active supporter of the citizens initiative Europeans for Fair Roaming, Rübig enforced the roaming rules at the European level.
+This initiative established maximum price ceilings for mobile providers.
+Rübig pushed for a general abolition of roaming charges before the elections to the European Parliament in May 2014.
 In the New York Times he called upon the responsible Commissioner Neelie Kroes for swift and concrete implementation plans.

-Science politician
+Science policy

-As key politician at European level in the field of science, Rübig advocated for a significant increase of research funding.
-In the negotiations for Horizon 2020, which will follow the 7th Research Framework Programme (FP7), he supports the restructuring of the available sources towards more funding for small and medium-sized enterprises.
-At the same time, he requests in the ongoing budget negotiations for the new Multiannual Financial Framework (MFF) an increase of means for growth generating measures in education, science and research.
-According to him, ultimately it always have been technological innovations that have shaped the history of mankind.
-Hence, today's investments into research, shape Europe's destiny of tomorrow.
+Rübig advocated for a significant increase of research funding.
+In the negotiations for Horizon 2020, which will follow the 7th Research Framework Programme (FP7), he supported the restructuring of the available sources towards more funding for small and medium-sized enterprises.
+At the same time, he requested in the ongoing budget negotiations for the new Multiannual Financial Framework (MFF) an increase of means for growth generating measures in education, science and research.